Skip to main content

 To manage this situation, you have multiple solutions:

-- The easy and ugly way is to place a little plane somewhere with the player start on it, and disable the inputs from the player to prevent him to fall from this plane, then when the generation is complete you teleport the player into the first room and unlock the inputs;
+• The easy and ugly way is to place a little plane somewhere with the player start on it, and disable the inputs from the player to prevent him to fall from this plane, then when the generation is complete you teleport the player into the first room and unlock the inputs;

-- The better and cleaner way is to spawn the player as spectator until the generation is finished, and then you spawn the character actor in the first room (or anywhere else if you want to) and make it possessed by the player controller.
-(I've added a
+• The better and cleaner way is to spawn the player as spectator until the end of the generation, and then you spawn the player character at a player start.
+(I've added a Spectate blueprint node to ease this solution)

+Both solutions are using the Post Generation Event to know when the generation is done.
 You will also want to show or keep a loading screen when you start your game map, and you hide it on this event too.